-Tony was inhaling and exhaling air at an accelerated rate, but he still felt like he couldn’t breathe.
+Tony was inhaling and exhaling air insanely quickly, but he still felt like he couldn’t breathe.
 His fingers were drumming furiously on the ground and each fingertip pulsed with livid energy, but at the same time, his body was devoid of all feeling.
 Every time one of his fingers struck the stone, the tap would turn into a monosyllabic word: a name, to be precise.
 His mind was racing with percussive repetitions of Dave Dave Dave Dave and yet, that name meant nothing to him; his mind heard the words, but refused to put meaning to them.
 His thoughts remained blank, his emotions remained blanker, and his eyes remained dry.
 Tony could have been sitting in the garden for fifteen seconds or fifteen hours; he had no idea because all ability to think logically had abandoned him.

 His cheeks felt wet, but he didn’t remember shedding a single tear.

 Nobody else was speaking.
 As far as Tony was aware, every scrap of the emotional whirlwind he was experiencing had been successfully internalised.
 If he was reacting physically in any way, nobody had decided to let him know.

 To his left, Gerry cleared his throat.
 “Tony—“